 States.
-These commercial pirates I have fought from my youth up to this day. have always thought and still think rich and great offenders should be punished as well as others.
+These commercial pirates I have fought from my youth up to this day.
+I have always thought and still think rich and great offenders should be punished as well as others.

-The Governor of North Carolina is the only Governor in the United States that has no veto power, and the Governor, without the power to veto legislation, can have little power beyond the reason of his messages, in securing legislation.
-You have constantly opposed giving the Governor the veto power.
-A striking comparison of the powers of Governors is found between the Governor of this State and the Governor of New Jersey, who has the veto power; who has the power of appointing the Secretary of of articles produced by the labor of State, the judges of the Supreme Court, the Clerk of the Supreme Court, the district judges, the Attorney-General, and the district attorneys.
-A Governor with this power, disposed to use the "big stick," can be very effective in legisla-tion; and yet the Governor of New Jersey has not driven the American Tobacco Company-one of its chartered institutions-from its borders.
+The Governor of North Carolina is the The Governor of North Carolina is the only Governor in the United States that has no veto power, and the Governor, without the power to veto legislation, can have little power beyond the reason can have little power beyond the reason of his messages in securing legislation.
+You have constantly opposed giving the Governor the veto power. ... striking comparison of the powers of Governors is found between the Governor of this State and the Governor of New Jersey, who has the veto power; who has the power of appointing the Secretary of State, the judges of the Supreme Court, the Clerk of the Supreme Court, the di-trict judges, the Attorney-General, and the Clerk of the Supreme Court, the dis-trict judges, the Attorney-General, and the district attorneys.
+A Governor with this power, disposed to use the "big stick," can be very effective in legisla-tion; and yet the Governor of New Jersey has not driven the American To-bacco Company-one of its chartered in-stitutions-from its borders.

-ANSWERS DEMAND OF THE PRO-GRESSIVE SPIRIT IN THE PARTY.
+ANSWERS DEMAND OF THE PEO.
+GRESSIVE SPIRIT IN THE PARTY.